 - Brushed, sandblasted, or bead-blasted case

-Often, it will have an extremely simple and rather basic design.
-Its hour markers are typically large and painted, instead of applied, to reduce the number of reflective surfaces, and to be as legible as possible.
+Often, it will have a straightforward and rather basic design.
+Its hour markers are typically large and painted instead of applied to reduce the number of reflective surfaces and to be as legible as possible.

 Typically, its case is brushed, sandblasted, or bead-blasted, which are matte, resulting in a subdued appearance that won’t give away a soldier’s location, like a polished bevel might.

 It is designed to be tough, and to withstand the challenges of military personnel, making it more than durable enough for everyday wear.